hussa94/AstonAdventure/README.md

 # Aston Adventure
 Aston Adventure is group 17's submission for the CS4780 - Team Project Computer Science module at Aston University.

 This project is a game aimed at university marketing teams who wish to introduce prospective university students to their university.
-This project can be played on the web application on the internet or can be downloaded as a desktip application.
+This project can be played on the web application on the internet or can be downloaded as a desktop application.

 ## Built With
 * [LibGDX](https://libgdx.badlogicgames.com/documentation/) - The game development framework used